Tiendil/feeds.fun/README.md

 # Feeds Fun

-Web-based news reader.
+News reader with tags.
 Self-hosted, if it is your way.

-- Reader automatically assigns tags to news entries.
-With the help of ChatGPT.
+- Reader automatically assigns tags to news.
 - You create rules to score news by tags.
-- Filter and sort news how you want, to read only what you want.
+- Filter and sort news how you want  ⇒ read only what you want.
-- ?????
-- Profit.

 # Screenshots

-*GUI is still in the early development stage, like the whole project.
-It will become more pleasurable.*

 ![News filtering](docs/images/news-filtering-example.png)

-Explanation:

-- From the news for the last week, sorted by score.
-- Show only news about `game-development` from `reddit.com`.
-- Exclude news with the tag `employment`.
-- Hide already read news.

-Tags sorting for news records:

-- Tags are sorted by the impact on the score.
-- Green tags have a positive impact.
-- Red tags have a negative impact.

 # Features